Kim Kardashian Shows Off Toned Abs, Killer Curves In New Workout Video

 Kim Kardashian is showing off her killer curves yet again.
-This week the Keeping Up with the Kardashians star took to Instagram to post some videos of herself wearing her workout gear for her early morning exercise.
+This week, the Keeping Up With the Kardashians star took to Instagram to post some videos of herself wearing her workout gear for her early morning exercise.

-According to an August 28 report by The Daily Mail, Kim Kardashian posted some clips of herself wearing an all black ensemble, which includes a black sports bra, black leggings, and gray Yeezy sneakers.
+According to an August 28 report by the Daily Mail, Kim Kardashian posted some clips of herself wearing an all black ensemble, which includes a black sports bra, black leggings, and gray Yeezy sneakers.
 The mother-of-three showcased her sculpted abs, and cleavage as she lifted weights.

 Kim went for a makeup free look and wore her long, waist length, dark locks straight, with black lifting gloves on her hands as she sweated through the her morning workout.
 Kardashian also worked out her famous backside as she did squats in one of the videos.